e271828e/Flight.jl/prototypes/kernel/README.md

   while the boundary-zero and latest snapshots outlive any policy, outside the bound.
 The off switch retains nothing; publication is upstream of it, so `latest` still sees every boundary.
+- **The handle is the device's whole world.** It carries read, stage and control — never the `Simulation` — and a device staging through it from its own spawned task changes nothing the drain can see: the frame's outcome stays a pure function of the drained batches, and a device-requested stop truncates the run at a frame top with the batch it staged still pending, applied at the next run's first drain and nowhere earlier.
+- **The bracket holds on every exit path.** Voluntary return, a crash, and a failed `init!` all run `shutdown!` exactly once — the crash warned as `DeviceCrash` with the run continuing, the failed `init!` spawning no task and never reaching `loop` — and in every case the claims persist to run
+  end: death is not detach, and the harness register still cannot take a dead device's face. `should_abort` splits the run's disposition uniformly: a flagged crash stops the run, a flagged `init!` failure leaves the stop already pending and the run advances zero frames.
+- **The run's end is a protocol, not a return.** The stop word is observed at frame top only, the final snapshot goes out before the sticky status is set — so a body observing `running(handle)` false can still read a complete final world — the waits wake, `unblock!` turns a parked blocking call into a clean exit inside the cap, and a body that ignores the predicate is abandoned under `join_timeout` with `DeviceJoinTimeout` naming it, `run!` returning regardless.
+Abandonment is not a kill: the straggler's wrapper still runs `shutdown!` when it finally returns.
+The word clears at the next run's top, which owes nothing to the last one's stop.
+- **The calling task is pinned by trait, and the loop is the movable piece.**
+  A `needs_calling_task` device's body runs on exactly the task that invoked `run!`, inside the same wrapper as any spawned loop, while the frame loop runs spawned — and the trajectory is bitwise the deviceless one, topology being scheduling, never semantics.
+A device with no `loop` method crashes by name at its first spawn instead of idling as attached-but-inert.
+- **A waiter never wakes onto a stale snapshot.** The release-store of `latest` precedes the counter increment under the condition's lock — the §12.3 normative order — so the boundary ordinals a waiting consumer observes only ever advance, each snapshot indexes itself, and the stop wake hands the waiter the final world rather than nothing.
+While stopped the wait returns at once; only a running loop can park it.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;